dalong0514/readnotes/20200102原文复制/2020136Computational-Thinking/2020136Computational-Thinking0501.md

 ## 5.3 Computational Thinking in the Small

-A computing pioneer who worked with one of the first computers wrote in his memoir that he still remembered the day when he suddenly realized he would be spending most of the rest of his life looking for mistakes in his own programs.3 In the 1950s, everyone came to believe this — it was very hard to write programs that worked correctly.
+A computing pioneer who worked with one of the first computers wrote in his memoir that he still remembered the day when he suddenly realized he would be spending most of the rest of his life looking for mistakes in his own programs.
+[3] In the 1950s, everyone came to believe this — it was very hard to write programs that worked correctly.
 Programming was unexplored territory to everyone.
 Initially, all the first programmers could do was borrow ideas and techniques from other fields and use their ingenuity to get programs to work.
 Nothing seemed to help avoid making errors while programming.
 What was earlier envisaged to be a straightforward translation of high-level algorithmic plans to machine instructions was found to be a complex of challenges from incomplete problem specifications, machine idiosyncrasies, poor performance, memory limitations, and debugging.
 Getting computers work turned out to be an endless cycle of accommodations to surprises and obstacles.

 As a result, programming in the 1950s developed an aura of mystique.
 Programming language pioneers remembered that aura vividly in their memoirs.
 One wrote that programming in the 1950s was「a black art, a private arcane matter involving only a programmer, a problem, a computer, and perhaps a small library of subroutines. ...
-Programmers started to regard themselves as members of a priesthood guarding skills and mysteries far too complex for ordinary mortals.」Another described later how the programmers of the 1950s loved their obscure codes and tricks.4 Yet another wrote that it took until the 1960s before programming started to evolve from a craft to a science.
-He marveled at how, despite their「primitive」way of thinking about programming, programmers of the 1950s were able to create so many useful programs.5 Computational thinking of the early computer era was rich but fragmented, and focused on making single programs work on specific machinery.
+Programmers started to regard themselves as members of a priesthood guarding skills and mysteries far too complex for ordinary mortals.」Another described later how the programmers of the 1950s loved their obscure codes and tricks.
+[4] Yet another wrote that it took until the 1960s before programming started to evolve from a craft to a science.
+He marveled at how, despite their「primitive」way of thinking about programming, programmers of the 1950s were able to create so many useful programs.
+[5] Computational thinking of the early computer era was rich but fragmented, and focused on making single programs work on specific machinery.

 Many pioneers of computing worked to make the programmer's job easier and less error-prone.
 They did this by developing and refining programming methodology and programming languages, and by designing sophisticated operating systems.
 Their innovations began with structural principles for modularity in the machines of the 1950s, which led to computational thinkers starting to increasingly think in terms of subroutines, macros that abbreviated often-used pieces of code, separately compiled modules, linkers that combine compiled modules into full programs, libraries of ready-to-run executable modules, and version control systems that tracked all the software modules built and modified by a team.
 All these tools helped manage program complexity and reduce errors.

 As they gained familiarity with the practices of programming, language designers developed higher-level languages, such as FORTRAN and COBOL around 1958.
 These languages enabled programmers to express algorithmic statements that were automatically translated by compiler into machine code; they relieved programmers of the burden of direct machine code programming.
 When they saw that programmers often started by designing the data structures and then a small set of subroutines that performed operations on the structures, language designers enunciated the practice of data abstraction.
 Data abstraction matured into object-oriented programming languages.
 Data abstraction has become another key feature of CT: it hides internal mechanisms of program components, while allowing the use of those components through well-defined interfaces.
 With data abstraction, programmers can focus more easily on what the components do rather than how they do it.

+2『补充进「抽象」主题卡片里。（2021-05-25）』—— 已完成

 Operating systems designers contributed a raft of important precepts to CT during that same era.
 Operating systems allow many users to share a single machine by scheduling resources, resolving conflicts, allocating memory among user programs, and multiplexing computing jobs on the processors.
 Operating systems designers introduced the idea of a system being a「society of cooperating processes,」where a process is an independently executing program in private memory that cannot be accessed by other processes, and where each process stands by to perform a specific service when requested.
 Operating systems designers invented virtual memory to automate data transfers between memory levels, file systems to store and protect user data, and interprocess messaging systems to exchange data and requests.
 They invented kernels to provide a professionally built and highly trusted set of programs for all basic operating system functions.
 Kernels isolated processes and prevented errors in any one from affecting any other.

 Today's CT inherits many precepts for programming methodology including modularity, abstraction, information hiding, hierarchical composition, recursion, design patterns, managing digital objects, visualization, verification, and debugging.
 These conceptual tools require great skill and experience at design.
 Design has emerged as one of the major areas of development in computing; we will discuss it in depth in chapter 6.
 CT precepts on languages, methodology, and operating systems all aid productivity and confine or eliminate errors.

 Many of those practices became so ingrained in CT that for decades computational problem-solvers have considered them to be basic building blocks of CT.
 These engineering developments complemented the mathematical side of programming, which in those days focused on structuring programs to facilitate formal proof of their correctness and practices such as the use of recursion.

+3 Wilkes, in Metropolis, Howlett, and Rota (1980).

+4 Wirth (2008).

+5 Dijkstra (1980).

 ## 5.4 Software Development Drifts into a Crisis